defold/doc/docs/en/manuals/physics.md

 **`contact_point_response`**

-This message is sent when one of the colliding objects is Dynamic or Kinematic.
+This message is sent when one of the colliding objects is dynamic or kinematic.
 It has the following fields set:

 `position`
 : world position of the contact point (`vector3`).